Need help with booking? Send us a message.

 Preparing for the Helambu Ama Yangri Trekking

 Preparation is key to making the most of your Helambu Ama Yangri Trek with Asiana Treks and Tours.
 Physically, it’s recommended to engage in cardiovascular training such as hiking, jogging, or cycling for several weeks before departure.
 Building endurance and strength in your legs will help you comfortably manage the moderate ascents and descents throughout the trek.
-Familiarizing yourself with carrying a daypack and walking with trekking poles is also advisable.
+Familiarising yourself with carrying a daypack and walking with trekking poles is also advisable.

 Besides physical fitness, preparing the right gear is essential.
 Layered clothing, sturdy hiking boots, a warm sleeping bag, waterproof jackets, and sun protection are crucial for the varying weather conditions.
 Mental preparation is equally important: be ready to embrace rustic teahouse accommodations, changing weather, and the slower pace of mountain life.
 The team at Asiana Treks and Tours provides a detailed pre-trek briefing and packing list to ensure you are fully equipped.